Keyfactor/hashicorp-vault-orchestrator/docsource/hcvkvpem.md

 **Note**: Key/Value secrets that do not include the expected keys or names do not end with "certificate" will be ignored during inventory scans.

-Set the following fields to configure a discovery job for PFX Certificate Stores:
+Set the following fields to configure a discovery job for PEM Certificate Stores:
 - **Client Machine** - any string; it is unused by the Discovery job
 - **SERVER USERNAME** - the full URL to the instance of Vault
 - **SERVER PASSWORD** - the Vault Token to be used by the Orchestrator for authenticating into Vault